12th-inning HBP gives Twins wild win over White Sox | Devdiscourse

 Anderson led off the 11th by lining a 400-foot homer off the facing of the second deck in left to give Chicago its first lead, 6-5.
 The Twins rebounded to tie it in the bottom half against closer Alex Colome.
 Jonathan Schoop led off with a single, and pinch-runner LaMonte Wade Jr. advanced to second on a groundout, to third on a wild pitch and scored on a sacrifice fly by Mitch Garver.

-Cordell hit a two-run 434-foot home run in the 12th inning off Ryne Harper (4-2) to put the White Sox back in front, 8-6, before the Twins rallied to win it in the bottom half of the inning.
+Cordell hit a two-run, pinch-hit 434-foot home run in the 12th inning off Ryne Harper (4-2) to put the White Sox back in front, 8-6, before the Twins rallied to win it in the bottom half.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)